 The last item is peculiar because some universities require their enrolled students to pay student health insurance within the “tuition and fees.”
 However, the 529 plan rules specifically state that medical expenses and student health fees are not qualified education expenses.

-Are Sports and Club Activity Fees Eligible?
+Are Sports and Club Activity Fees Qualified?
 No

 Activity fees that are not required and are for extracurricular purposes are not included on the 529 qualified education expenses list.
-However, as you’ll note under the Tuition and Fees heading, similar fees are included as required at some universities.
+However, as you’ll note under the Tuition and Fees heading, some universities actually do require these fees.

 As stated previously, no headphones, no smartphones, no gaming consoles.
 No televisions, speaker systems, black lights, or lava lamps either!

-An interesting in-between item is the tablet, which is included as a qualified expense due to its similarity to a computer more-so than a smartphone.
+The tablet is an interesting in-between item.
+Tablets are included as a qualified expense due to its similarity to a computer more-so than a smartphone.

 Can I Use My 529 Funds For Transportation?
 No